Human trafficking in Tunisia

-Tunisia is a source, destination, and possible transit country for men, women, and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
+In 2009, Tunisia was a source, destination, and possible transit country for men, women, and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
 In 2009, one Tunisian female was rescued from forced prostitution in Lebanon.
 In 2008, two women were rescued from forced prostitution in Jordan and three men from forced labor in Italy.
-Based on limited available data, some Tunisian girls may be trafficked within the country for involuntary domestic servitude.
+Based on limited available data, some Tunisian girls may have been trafficked within the country for involuntary domestic servitude.
 In 2009 a Tunisian academic published a study on Tunisian domestic workers.
 The study, conducted in 2008, surveyed 130 domestic workers in the Greater Tunis region and found that 52 percent were under the age of 16; twenty-three percent claimed to be victims of physical violence, and 11 percent of sexual violence.
 Ninety-nine percent indicated they had no work contracts and the majority received salaries below the minimum wage.
 These conditions are indicators of possible forced labor.

-The Government of Tunisia does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Despite these efforts, the government did not show evidence of progress in prosecuting and convicting trafficking offenders, proactively identifying or protecting trafficking victims, or raising public awareness of human trafficking over the last year; therefore, Tunisia is placed on Tier 2 Watch List for the second consecutive year.
-The Tunisian government does not identify human trafficking as a problem in Tunisia.
-Victims of trafficking likely remain undetected because of a lack of effort to identify them among vulnerable groups.
+In 2009, the Government of Tunisia did not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+Despite these efforts, the government did not show evidence of progress in prosecuting and convicting trafficking offenders, proactively identifying or protecting trafficking victims, or raising public awareness of human trafficking over the last year; therefore, Tunisia was placed on the Tier 2 Watch List for the second consecutive year.
+The Tunisian government did not identify human trafficking as a problem in Tunisia.
+Victims of trafficking likely remained undetected because of a lack of effort to identify them among vulnerable groups.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The country was at Tier 2 in 2023.